Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- The Warriors are 5-5 against the spread and 6-4 overall over their past 10 contests.
+- The Warriors have gone 6-4 in their past 10 games, with a 5-5 record against the spread in that span.

-- The Warriors have hit the over in four of their last 10 contests.
+- The Warriors have hit the over in four of their last 10 games.

-- Golden State has covered the spread in a higher percentage of its home games than road games.
-It has covered 27 times in 41 opportunities at home, and it has covered 12 times in 41 opportunities in away games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.